arqalite/fire-king-guide/src/combos/ponix/ulcanix/2-high-garunix.md

 <div class="warning">

-This combo survives [_Nibiru, the Primal Being_].
+This combo plays into [_Nibiru, the Primal Being_] - read the section at the end for more details on how to recover.
-> If activated, you will only lose out on Sunlight Wolf's effect - meaning you're no longer insulated from stuff like Kaijus removing High Garunix from the field.

 Under [_Mulcharmy Fuwalos_], your opponent draws 3 cards.